Farm attacks in South Africa are unique and require a special response. What does ‘unique’ mean in this instance?

 The importance of the agricultural sector in food production, jobs, and economic stability turns farm attacks into threats to national well-being.

-Therefore, farm protection is not just a law enforcement issue, but also a national security and economic concern.
+Therefore, farm protection is not just a law enforcement issue; it’s also a national security and economic concern.

 The removal of the Commandos, a rural defence force, has left many farms unprotected.
-Their disbandment in 2003 removed a key element of rural security, leading to increased vulnerability and higher crime rates in some rural areas.
+Their disbandment in 2003 removed a key element of farm security, leading to increased vulnerability and higher crime rates in some rural areas.
+Basically, the Commandos primarily operated as a voluntary, part-time force within the South African Army, but usually functioned as a local militia, supporting and working under the authority of the South African Police.
+They were both tightly integrated and effective.

 Theo de Jager is a South African farmer.